-The operational policy and procedures affect all children under the age of 16 and should be applied by all clinical teams involved in decisions which may affect children who either visit TSH or have other forms of contact with patients.
+The operational policy and procedures affect all children under the age of 16.
+They should be applied by all clinical teams involved in decisions, which may affect children who either visit the State Hospital or have other forms of contact with patients.